curso-r/chess/README.md

 You can also create your own game with `game()` and add variations to
 it: the `move()` function adds moves as well as branches the tree of the game.
-Strings are converted to simple moves, while `list()`s behave exactly as parenthesis in PGN, creating a variation to the last move.
+Strings are converted to simple moves, while `list()`s behave exactly as parenthesis in PGN, creating a variation of the last move.
-Here you can see how to create a [Scholar’s mate](https://en.wikipedia.org/wiki/Scholar%27s_mate) and some ways to avoid it:
+Here you can see how to recreate a [Scholar’s mate](https://en.wikipedia.org/wiki/Scholar%27s_mate) and some ways to avoid it: